17

 The next text is a forecast based on the study of facts and materials (not modeling).

-With long distribution of medium waves, reflection from the ionized layer of the Eononosphere is used.
+For long-range propagation of medium waves, reflection from the ionized layer "E" of the ionosphere is used.

 The height of the layer E: